kfastov/simple-stake/README.md

 # simple-stake
-Demo stake program for Solana using Anchor
+Simple demo token staking program for Solana using Anchor